Clarinda Sinnige

-Clarinda Maria Sinnige (born January 14, 1973, in Amsterdam, North Holland) is a former field hockey goalkeeper from the Netherlands, who played 142 international matches for the Dutch National Women's Team.
+Clarinda Maria Sinnige (born January 14, 1973, in Amsterdam, North Holland) is a former field hockey goalkeeper from the Netherlands, who played 142 international matches for the Dutch national team.

-A player from Amsterdam, Sinnige made her debut on July 5, 1997, against Canada, and was a member of the team, that won bronze at the 2000 Summer Olympics and silver at the 2004 Summer Olympics.
+A player from Amsterdam, Sinnige made her debut on July 5, 1997, against Canada, and was a member of the team that won bronze at the 2000 Summer Olympics and silver at the 2004 Summer Olympics.
 She retired from international competition after the Athens Games.